Dido: Aeneas arrives at Carthage

-Aeneas, a Trojan prince who fled the city after it fell to the Greeks, eventually landed on Carthage's shores after many years of wandering.
+Aeneas, a Trojan prince who fled Troy after it fell to the Greeks, eventually landed on Carthage's shores after many years of wandering.
 Dido welcomed him warmly, having heard word about his exploits, and arranged a feast.
 However, Venus, Aeneas' mother, sensed that Dido and Carthage were under Juno's control.
-As leverage, she gave her son a dart that would make Dido fall madly in love with him.
-At the feast, Aeneas used the dart on Dido, and she was filled with a powerful, all-encompassing love and desire for him.
+Unbeknownst to Aeneas, Venus tasked her other son, Cupid, with infiltrating the party in the guise of Aeneas's son Ascanius.
+Dido embraces the disguised Cupid, who plants in her heart a powerful, all encompassing love and desire for Aeneas.
 However, she was conflicted, as she had sworn never to remarry after her first husband was killed.
 Juno became aware of Venus' actions, and proposed that they marry the couple and join the pair's kingdoms.
 By the goddess' design, the pair consummated their relationship in a cave.
 However, while Dido called Aeneas her husband, Aeneas claimed they were never officially married.

-When news of their relationship reached Iarbas, a son of Jupiter whose offer of marriage Dido scorned, he angrily prayed to his father.
+When news of their relationship reached Iarbas, a son of Jupiter whose marriage offer Dido scorned, he angrily prayed to his father.
 Jupiter then dispatched Mercury to remind Aeneas of his journey and the city he was destined to found.
 Aeneas agreed and prepared to leave.
 When an enraged Dido confronted him and asked him to stay, he refused, as he could not deviate from his divinely ordained fate.

 Dido's suicide

-Dido is enraged, and can no longer bear to live.
-She had her sister Anna build her a pyre under the pretense of burning all that reminded her of Aeneas, including weapons and clothes that he had left behind, and the couch she called their bridal bed.
+Dido was enraged by this betrayal, and could no longer bear to live.
+She had her sister Anna build a pyre under the pretense of burning all that reminded her of Aeneas, including weapons and clothes that he had left behind, and the couch she called their bridal bed.
 When Dido saw Aeneas' fleet leaving, she cursed him and proclaimed endless hate between Carthage and the descendants of Troy, foreshadowing the Punic Wars.
-Dido ascended the pyre, laid again on the couch, and stabbed herself with Aeneas' sword.
+Dido then ascended the pyre, laid again on the couch, and stabbed herself with Aeneas' sword.
 Anna rushed in and embraced her dying sister, and Juno sent Iris to release Dido's spirit from her body.
-From their ships, Aeneas and his crew saw the glow of Dido's burning funeral pyre, and could only guess at what had happened.
+From their ships, Aeneas and his crew saw the glow of the burning funeral pyre, and could only guess at what had happened.

 At least two scholars have argued that the inclusion of the pyre as part of Dido's suicide— otherwise unattested in prior epics and tragedies— alludes to the self-immolation that took the life of Carthage's last queen, or the wife of its general Hasdrubal the Boetharch, in 146 BC.